 DOES 401(K) AUTOMATIC ENROLLMENT REALLY BENEFIT SAVINGS?

-Many 401(k) experts were upset by a recent article in the Wall Street Journal that suggested enrolled individuals automatically faced a decrease instead of an increase in retirement savings rates.
+Many 401(k) experts were upset by a recent article that suggested enrolled individuals automatically faced a decrease instead of an increase in retirement savings rates.
 The author wrote this was because most participants do not change their contribution rate from the default level, and the default is lower than the rate most people choose with active enrollment.

 This raises an important question: what should 401(k) sponsors do when they start offering plans that feature a default contribution percentage for automatic enrollment?
 Although most people accept the importance of enrolling, it is clear workers need to save more for retirement.

-Escalation Rates.
-The design of plan features is being blamed more frequently for low contributions after automatic enrollment.
+A common criticism of plan design is that default contribution rates are too low.
 A Vanguard survey showed the most popular default for automatic enrollment plans was 3% of pay, with nearly 58% of plans surveyed using that rate out of more than 2,000 plans.

-The same study also showed that 73% of plans use a 3% default, while only 27% chose a default rate of 4% or higher.
-One intriguing finding was that the 3% rate appears to be chosen simply because the IRS used it as an example in its regulations.
-Financial planners generally agree that 3% is inadequate for a secure retirement.
-Jean Young, a senior research analyst at Vanguard's Center for Retirement, said most plans use a default rate between 1% and 3%, which suggests many plans would benefit from a higher default.
+The same study found that 73% of plans use a 3% default while only 27% chose a default rate of 4% or higher.
+Jean Young, a senior research analyst at Vanguard's Center for Retirement, noted most plans use a default between 1% and 3%, which suggests many plans would benefit from a higher default.

-To remedy this, many employers add an automatic escalation feature to increase the contribution rate for participants enrolled automatically.
-For example, a plan may increase contributions by up to two percentage points annually until contributors reach a cap percentage of pay.
+To address low defaults, many employers add an automatic escalation feature that increases contribution rates annually until a cap is reached.
+For example, a plan may increase contributions by up to two percentage points per year until contributors reach a cap percentage of pay.

-However, there is significant evidence that default plans alone are not sufficient to secure retirement, even when they include escalation.
-Vanguard's research indicates employees need total contributions of roughly 12% to 15% of pay each year.
+However, Vanguard's research indicates employees need total contributions of roughly 12% to 15% of pay each year.
 In summary, employers often set default contribution rates too low and provide escalation schedules that are insufficient, so many participants may not save enough by retirement.

 To put this information in perspective, sponsors should recognize the issues, obtain the training needed to correct them, and understand participant engagement and behavior for both defaulted and actively enrolled employees.
 Sponsors who need help implementing plan changes or communication strategies can talk to an agent.